Minecraft NBT Editor

 What files can Mcgic NBT Editor open?

-Mcgic NBT Editor supports Minecraft NBT-related formats including .nbt, .dat, .schem, .schematic, .snbt, .json, and .mca region files.
+Mcgic NBT Editor supports Minecraft NBT-related formats including .nbt, .dat, .schem, .schematic, .snbt, .json, .txt, and .mca region files.
 You can inspect structures, edit tags, view raw SNBT, analyze binary data, and convert between supported formats directly in your browser.

 Does Mcgic NBT Editor upload my files to a server?